-If you wish to discuss your arrangements, please contact us, and we will happy to advise on the current situation and what we can do to help.
+You should have already been contacted if you were affected by the above, but If you wish to discuss your arrangements, please contact us and we will happy to advise on the current situation and what we can do to help.

-The Seafarer office is open as usual, though the majority of staff are working from home and still able to answer calls thanks to our IT and telephone system set up.
+The Seafarer office is open as usual, though with some of our staff working from home and still able to answer calls thanks to our IT and telephone system set up.